Vantskruv/SimfeedbackXP11/README.md

 <b>Changes from v0.2</b>
 * Fixed a bug crashing the mother of all Simfeedback when adding a new effect in the GUI
 * Added a softstart feature for the plugin.
-Note this will only apply when pressing the start, and you are sitting in the airplane (getting telemetry data from X-Plane.
+Note this will only apply when pressing the start, and you are sitting in the airplane (getting telemetry data from X-Plane).
 It takes 10 seconds for the alignment (including the SFX-100 movement to neutral position) from when you have pressed start, if you get direct connection from the simulator.